Guardianship of Infants Act

 Guardianship refers to parental rights and duties in relation to a child.
 Custody refers to the physical control and care of the child.
 The right to custody may arise in the context of guardianship.
 Both parents will generally have guardianship.
 Custody may be shared or one parent may not have custody at all.

-Parents have rights and duties in relation to their children.
+Parents have rights in relation to their children.
 They may exercise discipline and control.
 They make take legal proceedings on behalf of the child and defend legal proceedings brought against the child.
 They may apply for a passport.
 They may consent to medical treatment.

 Conversely, parents have duties in relation to their children.
 They must maintain their child.
 They must educate the child and positively protect him or her.

 Guardianship involves a right to have a say in relation to matters affecting the child’s welfare.
 The child’s welfare under legislation includes his or her religious, moral, intellectual, physical and social welfare.
-Even if one child parent has custody of the child, whether total or shared, the other parent retains rights of guardianship.
+Even if one parent has custody of the child, whether total or shared, the other parent retains rights of guardianship.

 Non-Marital Child